fboschetty/MAGEMinEnsemble/docs/src/tutorial.md

 The goals of this tutorial are as follows:
 1. Provide a brief introduction to MAGEMin, and
-2. Demonstrate the key functionality of FCEnsemble and provide simple examples of its usage.
+2. Demonstrate the key functionality of MAGEMinEnsemble and provide simple examples of its usage.

 ## Mineral Assemblage Gibbs Energy Minimization (MAGEMin)
 `MAGEMin` is a parallel C library that finds the thermodynamically most stable assemblage for a given bulk rock composition and intensive variables e.g., temperature and pressure.
 It utilises modern minimisation techniques and optimised for multi-core processors meaning it is both stable and fast.

 It utilises existing thermodynamic databases allowing it to perform calculations across a broad compositional and intensive variable space.
 See the [MAGEMin Github](https://github.com/ComputationalThermodynamics/MAGEMin) and [companion paper](https://doi.org/10.1029/2022GC010427) for further details.

-`MAGEMin_C` is a Julia wrapper for `MAGEMin` and provides a more user-friendly interface for performing simulations using `MAGEMin`, and is utilised by FCEnsemble for performing many fractional-crystallisation simulations.
+`MAGEMin_C` is a Julia wrapper for `MAGEMin` and provides a more user-friendly interface for performing simulations using `MAGEMin`, and is utilised by MAGEMinEnsemble for performing many fractional-crystallisation simulations.

 ## Single Calculations